attila-lendvai/maru/README.md

     implementing `car` in `eval.l` is now called `car`).
 This paves the way for
-    metacircularity: to be able to "bring alive" the evaluator by loading it verbatim into another instance of itself (as opposed to compiling it to machine code and giving it to a CPU to bring it alive).
+    metacircularity: to be able to "bring alive" the evaluator by loading it verbatim into another instance of itself (as opposed to compiling it to machine code and giving it to a CPU to animate it).

   - The addition of an LLVM backend.